 - Safety mentor appointment: Each unit and department appoints a frontline staff member to serve as the safety mentor; there are currently 75 mentors throughout the organization.
 Mentors come from many disciplines, including (but not limited to) nursing, respiratory therapy, laboratory, home care services, environmental services, pharmacy, and radiation oncology.
 Safety mentors in the department of nursing are members of their unit-based quality and safety councils within the organization's shared governance model.

 - Mentor resources and tools: Each mentor receives a guide that provides information and tools regarding patient safety, including an overview of the patient safety movement; descriptions of mentor roles and responsibilities; copies of practice tools used by Christiana Care to facilitate patient safety; references on an event-reporting process (called Safety First Learning Reports); and contact information for internal and external patient safety resources, personnel, teams, and unit-based medical directors.
 (Additional information on mentor training can be found in the Planning and Development Process section.)

-- Bimonthly meetings: Mentors attend bimonthly meetings facilitated by Christiana Care's patient safety program manager, the corporate director of patient safety and accreditation, and the chief medical officer.
-Meeting activities include:
+- Bimonthly meetings: Mentors attend bimonthly meetings facilitated by Christiana Care's patient safety program director and staff in the office of quality and safety.
+Meeting activities include the following:

-- Dialogue on patient safety challenges: Mentors share stories about efforts to engage patients in their own care, patient safety challenges they have faced, staff concerns about error reporting, and feedback and followup of previously identified issues.
+- Dialogue on patient safety challenges: Mentors share stories about efforts to engage patients in their own care, patient safety challenges they have faced, staff concerns about reporting errors, and feedback and followup of previously identified issues.